 But if you can’t access that type of milk, full-fat coconut milk is the next great option.
 It performs a perfect mouthfeel of tembleque to enjoy.

 Let’s wow everyone in your family with this mini coconut pudding tembleque!

 This cookie recipe will please your sweet cravings in no time.
 Most impressively, these clusters are gluten-free and egg-free, hence vegan.
 And with nutritious ingredients, your cookies are a perfectly healthy dessert for everyone in the family.

 They contain a bunch of seeds coated with dark chocolate and coconut flakes outside, creating an interestingly crunchy texture.
 Plus a presence of cinnamon and vanilla extract, each bite is full of sweet and woody flavor.
 So yummy!

 Also, you can feel free to double your batch if many kids are at home.
-For storage, put these coconut clusters in zip bags or airtight containers and put them in the fridge.
+For storage, put these yummy sugar-free desserts in zip bags or airtight containers and put them in the fridge.
 They can keep for up to 2 weeks.

 Total Time: 20 minutes

 If you want to have some fun activities with your kids, you should make these coconut popsicles.
 They require no heat and no fuss, with only simple steps and ingredients on hand.

 The coconut milk and evaporated milk are key to the white and rich popsicles.
 Still, sugar and optional vanilla extract add to the taste for an appealing dessert.
 When your paleta (ice pop) mixture is done, let your kids do the pouring and store these popsicles in the freezer.